Keep current with knowledge base articles from METER Environment

 The steps to managing salts are:

 - Measure how much salt is currently in the soil

-- Determine how much salt we are adding through irrigation
+- Determine how much salt is added through irrigation

-- Monitor continuously to manage salts as we irrigate
+- Monitor continuously during irrigation to manage salts

 Electrical conductivity (EC) is the key to making these measurements.
 Pure water does not conduct electricity, but most water, even tap water, has enough dissolved salts to be conductive.
 Because the concentration of salts in water directly affects its conductivity, the measurement of electrical conductivity is a very effective way of measuring salt concentrations in soil water.

 Most people have had the experience of fertilizing too heavily, perhaps by accident, and killing grass or other plants.
 It is often said that the fertilizer has “burned” the plants, but generally, it isn’t the nutrients themselves that cause the damage.
 It’s often their effect on water.
 Plants take up water, but they don’t take up salts in any appreciable quantity.
 When salt is added to the soil through fertilization and irrigation, it becomes concentrated there.
 Salt may cause a variety of problems for plants.
 For instance, Na+ may reach concentrations that are toxic to plants, even though the plant isn’t taking up any appreciable quantity.
 Salt also attracts water and makes it more difficult for plants to take up water from the soil.
 Some plants are more sensitive than others to salt in the soil.
 Bean yield will be affected if soil saturation extract EC exceeds 2 dS/m, for example, while barley can be grown without yield reduction in soil saturation extract up to 16 dS/m.
 Ultimately, however, high salt content will affect all plants.

 Common units for EC